-Clinical Presentation: Patient is a 32-year-old male who presented to Dr. Ira Opatowsky after sustaining a punch to the right eye the previous evening.
+Clinical Presentation: Patient is a 32-year-old male who presented to his doctor after sustaining a punch to the right eye the previous evening.
 The patient complained of vertical diplopia and hypesthesia of the right cheek.
 Exam showed normal visual acuity with significant right periorbital edema and 5-7 prism diopter right hypertropia.
-The patient was referred to AIC by Dr. Opatowsky for a STAT helical CT of the orbits.\
+The patient was referred to AIC for a STAT helical CT of the orbits.